arnoldsouth/mastermind/README.md

 ### POST /api/game/guess

-Evaluates a guess made by the player and returns the feedback in the form of Xs and Os.
+Evaluates a guess made by the player and returns the feedback.

 ### GET /api/game/winningcode/:id